RichardBradley/liquibase.github.com/manual/maven.md

 </code>

-The following is a sample configuration for the Liquibase Maven plugin, version 1.6.1.0, showing an example of the [[maven update|liquibase:update]] goal;
+The following is a sample configuration for the Liquibase Maven plugin, version 1.6.1.0, showing an example of the [[maven_update.html|liquibase:update]] goal;

 <code xml>
   <project>